Skip to main content

 You have the following options:

-• If no file is selected in the list of versions, then the button under the list is labelled Start working on this task.
+• If no file is selected in the list of versions, then the button under the list is labelled Start working.
 Clicking the button will launch an automatic selection of a version which will be loaded into the graphical application.
 This will be the main version or the local one (depending on the date of creation).
 If the list of versions is empty, a new file will be created.

 • Regardless of availability and selection of versions in the list, you can use commands called by the ‘+’ button under the list: